-Foreclosure is the thing that we do not want to happen to our house.
+Foreclosure is the one thing that we don’t want to happen to our house.
 Each of us wants a home for our family to live in.
 That is the reason why we work so hard, to earn a place to call home.
 We also try to pay our taxes in order to avail of the housing programs that the government offers.
 However, it is important that we are consistent with paying our home’s monthly dues in order to not reach foreclosure.
 The law firm of Hussain Altaf & Khan LLP is here to offer you mortgage help.

 WHAT IS FORECLOSURE?

 Foreclosure is a process of taking one’s property being mortgaged as a result of the mortgagor’s inability to constantly pay their mortgage dues.
 In other words, it is the forfeiture of one’s home or property because of their failure to pay their mortgage.
 With months of having mortgage payment remaining unpaid, the payment of the homeowner gets bigger and bigger until it reaches a time that he can no longer keep up with the needed payment.
 Foreclosure is not a one-time confiscation of your home when you are unable to pay for its mortgage.
 Taking your property is just the end of its process.
-For you to have a view on how the foreclosure process goes, here are its stages:
+For you to have a view on how the foreclosure process goes here are its stages:

 Consistently Missing of Payments